lorforlinux/docs.beagleboard.io/books/pru-cookbook/04debug/debug.rst

 .. note::

-  See :ref:`../08ai/ai.html#ai_device_tree, Configuring pins on the AI via device trees` for configuring pins on the AI.
+  See :ref:`ai_device_tree` for configuring pins on the AI.
 Make sure your `rx` pins are configured as input pins in the device tree.

 For example